Pages

 Amer Odeh Abu Sabila above

 Dr, Tarek Abu Arar, an Arab Israeli doctor, engaged, among others, in volunteering for United Hatzalah, was asked to take emergency shift in Barzilai Medical Center in Ashkelon on this Saturday morning.
 He agreed.
 While driving to Ashkelon early in the morning, he heard first, vague warnings about something unusual, and as a protection put on the protective bullet proof vest provided to all volunteers by United Hatzalah.
 On his way he spotted a man on the shoulder of the road.
 He though he might be hurt so he stopped and approached the man.
 It turned out to be one of the Hamas terrorists, who, after the doctor approached, shot him in the chest.
 The vest saved his life, but in shock he started yelling and praying.
 That was when the other terrorist intervened shouting "stop, stop, he's an Arab" and saved his life, for the moment anyway.
 There appeared around 10 terrorists with sophisticated weapons, wearing outfits resembling IDF uniforms.
+They examined him from his knowledge of Quran and wounded his leg.
+Terrorists believed that keeping him as a hostage provides them protection against fire from Israeli helicopters while they were shooting at passing vehicles killing travelers.
+They intended to shoot the doctor as well but he was lucky.
+A group of Israeli soldiers finally appeared and after killing terrorists rescued Dr. Arar,

 In the battle for Nahal Oz military base Warrant Officer Ibrahim Kharuba, Bedouin soldier, was one of the 4 fiercest fighters defending female lookout command center.
 He was fighting till his last bullet and fell there.
 He has received Medal of Valor (the second highest decoration in the IDF) posthumously.
 During the battle, Kharuba reportedly stood and told the female lookouts that it was an honor for him to die protecting them and the State of Israel.
 "It was my greatest honor to defend you," he said, according to details uncovered in the investigation.
 Officer Kharuba is credited with killing 17 attackers, his body was found the closest to the door of the command room where the female lookouts run.